goblinfactory/blog/README.md

  ~/Library/Android/sdk/system-images // 30GB
  ~/Documents/Virtual Machines.localized // 39GB
  ```
-- I used Daiy Disk (disk file visualizer) to help me find a few of the large files above
+- I used [Daiy Disk App (disk file visualizer)](https://daisydiskapp.com) to help me find a few of the large files above
  - ![Daisy disk](img/2017-01-daisy-disk.png)
 - exclude your `java android sdk` folders, these contain gigabyte files.
 (You'll have some big files here if you do any android, xamarin, ios, ionic dev work.)
 - close and quit `dropbox` when doing the really big first time (backup).
 (I still need to investigate whether dropbox has or is causing my backups to hang.
 TBD) My backup was hanging for almost 20 minutes, and only when I stopped dropbox did it continue again. (this could be co-incidence, need to check.)
 Might need to do this everyday.